 The Council also has a duty under the Local Government Act 1999 to make arrangements to secure continuous improvement in the way in which its functions are exercised, having regard to a combination of economy, efficiency and effectiveness.

 In discharging this overall responsibility, Tunbridge Wells Borough Council is responsible for putting in place proper arrangements for the governance of its affairs and for ensuring that there is a sound system of internal control which facilitates the effective exercise of its functions and which includes arrangements for the management of risk.

 The annual governance statement is signed by the Leader of the Council and the Chief Executive and once approved by the Audit and Governance Committee is incorporated along with the statement of accounts into the annual financial report.

-Older annual financial reports can be found on our Open Data portal.
+Older annual financial reports can be found on our transparency on spend page.

 Annual audit letter

 Each year, the Audit Commission carries out a series of audits and assessments on the Council’s functions.
 These are then combined into an overall annual audit letter which is sent to all elected members and discussed at both Cabinet and Audit and Governance Committees.

 Currently the annual audit letter comprises the following elements:

 - an assessment of the arrangements to achieve value for money in the use of resources